debezium/debezium/CONTRIBUTE.md

 GitHub will automatically update the pull request with your latest changes, but we ask that you go to the pull request and add a comment summarizing what you did.
 This process may continue until the reviewers are satisfied.

 By the way, please don't take offense if the reviewers ask you to make additional changes, even if you think those changes are minor.
-The reviewers have a broach understanding of the codebase, and their job is to ensure the code remains as uniform as possible, is of sufficient quality, and is thoroughly tested.
+The reviewers have a broad understanding of the codebase, and their job is to ensure the code remains as uniform as possible, is of sufficient quality, and is thoroughly tested.
 When they believe your pull request has those attributes, they will merge your pull request into the official upstream repository.

 Once your pull request has been merged, feel free to delete your topic branch both in your local repository: